Looking for a quick and tasty midweek dinner option? Try cooking up our Teriyaki Pork Stir-Fry in just 20 minutes for a delicious and speedy meal.

 b) Stir in the teriyaki sauce and water for the sauce (see ingredients for amount), ensuring everything is well coated.

-a) When everything is ready, serve the teriyaki pork noodles in bowls.
+a) When everything is ready, serve the teriyaki noodles in bowls.